Sexual violence in Finland

 Sexual violence means that someone forces or manipulates someone else into unwanted sexual activity without their consent.
 Such violence can take place in both heterosexual and homosexual relationships, as well as outside intimate relationships.
 All sexual offenses violate the basic right of sexual self-determination.
-In Finland, sexual violence and taking advantage of a person is always a crime, even if the assaulter was the victim's spouse, relative or their friend.
+In Finland, sexual violence and taking advantage of a person is always a crime, even if the assaulter was the victim's spouse, relative or friend.
 Sexual offences include but are not limited to rape, forcing someone into a sexual act and taking sexual advantage of a person.
-The victims of sexual violence are predominantly women, but 26 percent of Finnish men have experienced sexual harassment since their 15th birthday.

 Statistics

 Prevalence

 Estimating the prevalence of sexual violence in Finland is difficult, because a considerable number of assaults go unreported to the police.
-The several different estimates for the number of rapes occurring in Finland each year are based on research on the victims of the assaults, calls and contacts the Rape Crisis Center Tukinainen has received, and also from police estimates.
+The several different estimates for the number of rapes occurring in Finland each year are based on research on the victims of the assaults, calls and contacts the Rape Crisis Center Tukinainen has received, and also on police estimates.
 For example, according to the Rape Crisis Center, they receive 1000–1200 calls and attempted calls each month.
 People have become more likely to report an assault to the police in recent years.

 In 2000, there were 579 cases of rape and 504 cases of sexual assault of a child reported.
 These numbers have increased significantly since then, and in 2018, there were 1393 cases of rape and 1373 cases of sexual exploitation of a child reported.
 Younger people are at increased risk of violent victimization.
-The risk of physical assault is highest between the ages 15 and 34 years.
+The risk of physical assault is highest between the ages of 15 and 34 years.